Selling a New Zealand property that’s tenanted

 A Fixed Term Tenancy has a start date and an end date which is recorded in the Agreement.
 This type of tenancy cannot be bought to an end any earlier than the date recorded in the Agreement unless both the landlord and tenant agree.

-At the end of the Fixed Term Tenancy the tenancy will automatically roll over to a Periodic Tenancy unless either party gives notice to the other party that this is not what they wish to occur.
-In this situation one party must provide written notice to the other party and this must be given no sooner than 90 days before the end of the tenancy and no later than 21 days before the end of the tenancy.
+At the end of a Fixed Term Tenancy (that is longer than 90 days and that started after 11 February 2021) the tenancy will automatically roll over to a Periodic Tenancy unless the tenant gives notice to the Landlord that this is not what they wish to occur.
+This notice must be given no later than 28 days before the end of the tenancy.

 Selling the Property with a Periodic Tenancy in Place:

-For example if you sign an agreement for sale and purchase for the sale of the property (the Contract”) on say 1 February and record a settlement date in the Contract of say 25 February you are going to have a problem on 25 February as the purchaser will be looking to move into the property on that date but the tenant would still have another 17 days whereby they are legally entitled to occupy the property.
+For example if you sign an agreement for sale and purchase for the sale of the property (the Contract”) on say 1 February and record a settlement date in the Contract before the 90 day period expires you are going to potentially have a problem as the purchaser will be looking to move into the property on that date but the tenant would still be legally entitled to occupy the property.
 Before you sign a Contract for the sale of your property you should seek legal advice so that your solicitor can check the Contract an ensure that plenty of time is allowed for to give your tenant the legally required notice to vacate the property in time for vacant possession to be granted to the purchaser on settlement.

 Selling the Property with a Fixed Term Tenancy in Place: